-It is highly desirable that the source driving the ADC CLK pin only drive that pin.
-However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 36, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where t{PD} is the signal propagation rate down the clock line, "L" is the line length and Z{O} is the characteristic impedance of the clock line.
+It is highly desirable that the the source driving the ADC CLK pin only drive that pin.
+However, if that source is used to drive other things, each driven pin should be a.c. terminated with a series RC to ground, as shown in Figure 31, such that the resistor value is equal to the characteristic impedance of the clock line and the capacitor value is where t{PD} is the signal propagation time in ns/unit length, "L" is the line length and Z_O is the characteristic impedance of the clock line.
 This termination should be as close as possible to the ADC clock pin but beyond it as seen from the clock source.
 Typical t{PD} is about 150 ps/inch (60 ps/cm) on FR-4 board material.
 The units of "L" and t{PD} should be the same (inches or centimeters).

-$$C \ge \frac{4 \times t{PD} \times L}{Z_o} \tag{8}$$
+$$C \geq \frac{4 \times t{PR} \times L}{Z{O}}$$

 The duty cycle of the clock signal can affect the performance of the A/D Converter.
-Because achieving a precise duty cycle is difficult, the ADC10DL065 has a Duty Cycle Stabilizer which can be enabled using the DF/DCS pin.
-It is designed to maintain performance over a clock duty cycle range of 20% to 80% at 65 MSPS.
-The Duty Cycle Stabilizer circuit requires a fast clock edge to produce the internal clock, which is the reason for the rise and fall time requirement listed in the specifications table.
+Because achieving a precise duty cycle is difficult, the ADC11DL066 is designed to maintain performance over a range of duty cycles.
+While it is specified and performance is ensured with a 50% clock duty cycle, performance is typically maintained over a clock duty cycle range of 43% to 57% at 66 MSPS.